L.L.Bean: Outdoor Discovery Schools

 L.L.Bean has education programs connected to many of its retail outlets to support the outdoor interests of its customers.
 Customers can sign up to participate in a number of outdoor activities; all equipment and instruction are provided.
 Activities include archery, clay shooting, fly casting, and sea kayaking.
 More advanced classes are conducted as well, and must be reserved in advance.
 Snowshoeing and cross country skiing are available December to March.
-All other retail stores offer fly casting and kayaking and stand-up paddleboarding.
+All other retail stores offer fly casting, kayaking and stand-up paddleboarding.